seandstewart/bardly/pending/roman/julius-caesar/uncut.md

 Now, Decius Brutus, yours: now yours, Metellus;
 Yours, Cinna; and, my valiant Casca, yours;
 Though last, not last in love, yours, good Trebonius.
-Gentlemen all,–alas, what shall I say?
+Gentlemen all,--alas, what shall I say?
 My credit now stands on such slippery ground,
 That one of two bad ways you must conceit me,
 Either a coward or a flatterer.
-That I did love thee, Caesar, O, ’tis true:
+That I did love thee, Caesar, O, 'tis true:
 If then thy spirit look upon us now,
 Shall it not grieve thee dearer than thy death,
 To see thy thy Anthony making his peace,